axiom-data-science/portal-docs/index.rst

 	For information about how to contribute biological data to the MBON Data Portal, visit https://ioos.github.io/mbon-docs/.

-The |title| is being actively developed by `Axiom Data Science <https://www.axiomdatascience.com/>`_ and is currently in Beta status.
-Several new features are scheduled for release in 2018, as indicated in the text.
+The |title| is being actively developed by `Axiom Data Science <https://www.axiomdatascience.com/>`_.
 For the notes about the latest portal version please visit: https://axiomdatascience.com/portal-updates/

 **********************
 Documentation Overview